 - Avoiding software that is not common on mobile devices, like Flash

 - Using text that is readable without zooming

 - Sizing content to the screen so users don’t have to scroll horizontally or zoom

 - Placing links far enough apart so that the correct one can be easily tapped

-Understanding all the marketing lingo out there can be a challenge, but at corecubed, we do our best to make marketing as simple as possible for our clients.
+Understanding all the marketing lingo out there can be a challenge, but at corecubed, we do our best to make senior living marketing ideas and terms as simple as possible for our clients.
 Contact us to learn more about our content marketing services for aging care businesses and find out how we can help your company perform better online.